redis/redis-doc/topics/modules-api-ref.md

     RedisModuleString *RedisModule_ServerInfoGetField(RedisModuleCtx *ctx, RedisModuleServerInfoData *data, const char* field);

 Get the value of a field from data collected with `RM_GetServerInfo()`.
-You need to pass the context pointer 'ctx' only if you want to use auto memory mechanism to release the returned string.
+You need to pass the context pointer `ctx` only if you want to use auto memory mechanism to release the returned string.
 Return value will be NULL if the field was not found.